Budgeting for university

 Food and drink

 Cooking can save you money if you know how to rustle up a meal from store cupboard ingredients.
 You can cook in bulk with flatmates or friends to save costs or throw potluck dinner parties where everyone brings a dish.
-If you're a novice cook, there are plenty of helpful websites and YouTube videos, such as Miguel Barclay’s #onepoundmeals.
+If you're a novice cook, there are plenty of helpful websites and YouTube videos, such as Miguel Barclay’s #onepoundmeals, or Jack Monroe’s Cooking on a Bootstrap.

 Bulk out food cheaply with pulses.
 Buying dried can work out cheaper but tinned can be a lot easier and still far cheaper than meat.
 If you're buying meat, hit the supermarket’s reduced shelves.
-Check if you can freeze it first if you aren't cooking it straight away.
+Check if you can freeze food if you aren't cooking it straight away.

 Another way to save money on food is to avoid takeaways and take packed lunches with you.
-'Fakeaway' and packet lunch recipes can be found online.
+'Fakeaway' and packed lunch recipes can be found online.

 For drinks, try a reusable water bottle.
 If the tap water doesn't taste so good, try a filter jug.
 Or simply put a glass bottle of tap water in the fridge overnight.
 Doing this will save money and reduce your plastic waste.